tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Disclaimer: this is one workflow among many.

-#### Alternatives
+#### Other ways

 [2 other guides](#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
 They focus on parts of the whole while I'm trying to go from start to finish.
 But that also makes them shorter, which is what You might want.

-#### Create `min` and `max` frames in Figma
+#### Create a wireframe

-1. Choose your widths.
+**The goal: Figure out the size of the the majority of text in your project.** To this end, it would probably help to get a sense of the rest of the project.
+Here's a rough sequence of steps You might take:

+-   focus on either `min` or `max`.

+-   Choose a width.

-What widths should You choose?
+What width should You choose?
 -- Whatever is appropiate for your project.
 No hard answers here.
 You're gonna hear this a lot.

 I read on [their blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/): _"(...) it makes sense to design the @min screens as small as is practically possible"_.
 And that made sense to me.

-They go on to explain: basically, 320px is a small yet tested size, since that's how big phones used to be for a long time and y'all were doing _fine_.
-So the Utopia creators chose it as a reasonale starting point.
-I take it as a value meaning _somewhere at the lower end of viewport widths where I can still read longer texts comfortably without it getting annoying_.
+They go on to explain: basically, 320px is a small yet tested size.
+For a long time, phones used to be this wide.
+And y'all were doing _fine_.
+So the Utopia creators chose this width as a reasonale starting point for a modern design.
+I take it as a value meaning _somewhere at the smaller end of the viewport spectrum where I can still read longer texts comfortably without getting annoyed_.

 For designing this site, I left the defaults -- `min`: 320px, `max`: 1024px.
 Because I had enough things to worry about.

 But it's all about what You want to achieve and who You're designing for.

-2. In Figma, create a frame for `min` and a frame for `max`.
+-   In Figma, create a frame with that width.

-/make this a :::tip 3. (optional) To make a frame with proportions close to an actual screen, You can choose a device from the list that has a width close to your `min` (press `f` in Figma), then scale it proportionally to the right width.
+Tip: To make a frame with proportions close to an actual screen, You can choose a device from the list that has a width close to your `min` (press `f` in Figma), then scale it proportionally to the right width (hold `shift` while scaling).

-#### Make a wireframe

-**The goal: Figure out the size of the the majority of text in your project.**

-/redundant?
-This is the _font size_ in the Utopia UI.
-Your body text will never get smaller than the `min`-font-size and never greater than the `max`-font-size.

-1. Do stuff until You figure that out for `min`...
+-   Design stuff until You get a sense for a workable `font size`.
-2. And for `max`.

-Start accepting that You'll be re-making and re-deciding this again. -- Later after generating your type- and spacing-scales You'll do a Utopia redesign -- consistently applying your scales and maybe even using a Utopia grid.
+Don't put too much pressure on yourself.
+Rather, start accepting that You'll be re-making and re-deciding this again. -- Later after generating your type- and spacing-scales You'll do a Utopia redesign of this wireframe -- consistently applying your scales and maybe even using a Utopia grid.

+#### Create the other wireframe

+Go through the same steps, but focusing on the other state.

+At the end, You should have 2 widths and 2 font sizes figured out (for now).

 #### Run the Utopia plugin and apply some text styles to your design